flutter/codelabs/dartpad_codelabs/src/getting_started_with_slivers/step_05/instructions.md

 ),
 ```

-A floating app bar will scroll out of view, but then scroll back into
+A floating `SliverAppBar` will scroll out of view, but it scrolls back
-view when the users scrolls back in that direction, regardless of
+into view when the user scrolls back in that direction, regardless
-the current position in the scroll view.
+of the current position in the scroll view.

 ```dart
 SliverAppBar(